$h^1\ne h_1$ for Anderson t-motives

 Second author: Departamento de Matem\'atica, Universidade Federal do Amazonas, Manaus, Brasil \endaddress \abstract Let $M$ be an Anderson t-motive of dimension $n$ and rank $r$.
 Associated are two $\n F_q[T]$-modules $H^1(M)$, $H_1(M)$ of dimensions $h^1(M)$, $h_1(M)\le r$ - analogs of $H^1(A,\n Z)$, $H_1(A,\n Z)$ for an abelian variety $A$.
 There is a theorem (Anderson): $h^1(M)=r \iff h_1(M)=r$; in this case $M$ is called uniformizable.
 It is natural to expect that always $h^1(M)=h_1(M)$.
 Nevertheless, we explicitly construct a counterexample.
 Further, we answer a question of D.Goss: is it possible that two Anderson t-motives that differ only by a nilpotent operator $N$ are of different uniformizability type, i.e. one of them is uniformizable and other not?
 We give an explicit example that this is possible. \endabstract \keywords Anderson t-motives; Uniformizability degree \endkeywords \subjclass 11G09 \endsubjclass \endtopmatter \document {\bf 0.
 Statement of the problem.}

 Let $q$ be a power of a prime number $p$ and $\n F_q$ the finite field of order $q$.
-The field $\n F_q(\theta)$ is its field of rational functions, it is the functional field analog of $\n Q$.
+The field $\n F_q(\theta)$ is its field of rational functions, and it is the function field analog of $\n Q$.
 There is a valuation ord on $\n F_q(\theta)$ defined by the condition $\ord \th=-1$.

 The field of the Laurent series $\n F_q((1/\theta))$ is the completion of $\n F_q(\theta)$ in the topology defined by ord.
-It is the functional field analog of $\n R$.
-Let $\p$ be the completion of the algebraic closure of $\n F_q((1/\theta))$, it is the functional field analog of $\n C$.
+It is the function field analog of $\n R$.
+Let $\p$ be the completion of the algebraic closure of $\n F_q((1/\theta))$, which is the function field analog of $\n C$.
 By definition, $\p$ is complete.
 It is also algebraically closed ([G], Proposition 2.1).

 Let $M$ be an Anderson t-motive of dimension $n$ and rank $r$ over $\p$.
-It is a functional field analog of an abelian variety, more exactly, of an abelian variety $A$ with multiplication by an imaginary quadratic field, of dimension $r$ and of signature $(n,r-n)$.
-Attached to such $A$ is its lattice $H_1(A)$ which is isomorphic to $\n Z^r$.
+It is a function field analog of an abelian variety, more exactly, of an abelian variety $A$ with multiplication by an imaginary quadratic field, of dimension $r$ and of signature $(n,r-n)$.
+Attached to such $A$ is its lattice $H_1(A)$ which is isomorphic to $\n Z^{2r}$.
 The cohomology group $H^1(A)$ is the dual lattice, there is a perfect pairing between $H_1(A)$ and $H^1(A)$.

-{\bf Remark.} $n$ can be considered as an analog of dimension of $A$.
-Really, the above $A$ can be defined by means of a "lattice" $H_1(A)$ of dimension $r$ in $\n C^n$, see [L09] for details.\footnotemark
+{\bf Remark 0.1.} $n$ can be considered as an analog of dimension of $A$.
+Really, the above $A$ can be defined by means of a "lattice" $H_1(A)$ of dimension $r$ in $\n C^n$, see [GL09] for details.\footnotemark

+Analogs of (co)homology groups $H_1(A)$, $H^1(A)$ can be defined for Anderson t-motives. $H^1(M)$ is defined in [G], 5.9.11.2.
+For the definition of $H_1(M)$ we use the following notations.
+There exist objects called t-modules (see [AN]; [G], Definition 5.4.5); their category is anti-equivalent to the category of Anderson t-motives ([G], Theorem 5.4.11).

+{\bf 0.2.} Let $E$ be a t-module.
+Following [G], the line below the proof of Theorem 5.4.11, we denote the corresponding Anderson t-motive by $M=M(E)$.
+Analogically, let $M$ be an Anderson t-motive.
+We denote the corresponding t-module by $E=E(M)$.